There’s a lot to know about Tokyo Disney Resort. When to visit, what to ride, what can I eat? The questions are endless.

 - If you don’t have a reservation and a restaurant is full, there is a standby line you can wait in for a table.

 - You don’t ask for water at the counter.
-There are water stations with paper cups to use and are self-serve available at all counter service restaurants.
+There are water stations with paper cups to use, and they are self-serve and available at all counter service restaurants.

 Is there Diet Coke at Tokyo Disneyland?

 Diet coke isn’t sold in Japan.
 Your only option for a diet drink is Coke Zero.
 It’s not at all restaurants, but most serve it.

 Attractions at Tokyo Disney Resort

 - Download the Official Tokyo Disney Resort App (Japanese Only) to check wait times.

 - Monsters, Inc. Ride & Go Seek!, Pooh’s Hunny Hunt, Splash Mountain, and Big Thunder Mountain are some of the most popular attractions at Tokyo Disneyland.